JamesIves/untappd-to-apple-health-importer/README.md

 The script uses best guess estimates to calculate vessel size and alcohol by volume (ABV%) in its conversion to [standard US drinks](https://www.cdc.gov/alcohol/standard-drink-sizes/index.html).

 > [!IMPORTANT]
 > The data imported can range in accuracy depending on the information available in your Untappd checkins.
-ABV values are estimates and may not reflect actual consumption.
+Container size values are estimates and may not reflect actual consumption.

 ## Getting Started